KanoonGammy/Streamlit_Dashboard_Final_Project/README.md

 # AI for THAI Stock Recommendation Systems

-This project provides tools for financial data analysis, technical analysis, and visualization.
+This project provides tools for financial data analysis, technical analysis, visualization, and AI to offer deeper insights into stock performance.

 ---